abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 conflict or dis-ease, we direct our attention toward that, investigate its causes, and examine the process by which it is unfolding.
-This is not to say we should be reaching out intellectually and coming up with rational explanations, rather, it is being willing to investigate and bring one’s attention to the matter at hand.
+This is not to say we should be reaching out intellectually and coming up with rational explanations; rather, it is being willing to investigate and bring one’s attention to the matter at hand.

 Once when Ajahn Chah was visiting the U.S. someone asked him a question